SAP Cloud migrations: The choice, the move and the cost

 Organisations are already under pressure to increase agility while reducing costs, and are now challenged with an uncertain future.
 Cloud solutions have for years been touted as the solution to many challenges, but anyone who has worked in IT long enough knows that it’s far more complicated than it looks on the surface.

-Today, we asked Phil Quinton, Global Cloud Product Manager and Nikki Cox, Cloud and Services Account Manager, for their views on how this is affecting SAP clients.
+Today, we asked Phil Quinton, Global Cloud Specialist for his views on how this is affecting SAP clients.

 Phil is our Global Cloud Product Manager, coming from a heavy infrastructure background.
 He’s a bit of a geek with an obsession for detail, and a pathological hatred of printers.
 Phil’s primary drive is to solve client’s problems.